syncfusion-content/javascript-docs/js/RichTextEditor/Working-with-Tables.md

 ![](WorkingwithTables_images/WorkingwithTables_img9.jpeg)

-@Note: To delete the table contents alone, select the required content of the table which you want to delete and press Delete key.
+N> To delete the table contents alone, select the required content of the table which you want to delete and press Delete key.
 All the content disappears but the rows and columns remain along with its formatting.